mathworks/MATLAB-language-server/README.md

 Release date: 2023-12-06

 Fixed:
-* Fixed code navigation when using R2024a
+* Fixed code navigation when using with MATLAB R2024a
 * Handle symbolic link to MATLAB when linting with mlint (Thanks @MoetaYuko!)
 * Handle maca64 architecture when linting with mlint (Thanks @tiagovla!)